skiphansen/dmitrygr-einkTags/docs/Chroma.md

 P1.4 appears to be N/C on issue 9 Chroma 29s and the silkscreen note "fit on Chroma" is not present.

+2. Display enable support was added on later hardware revisions.